The right vendor partner can be an incredible advantage in the world of benefits administration.

 - Check social media: In today’s Digital Age, nearly every company has social media profiles.
 In fact, it could be a red flag if a company doesn’t have an online presence.
 Just as you would check the social media activity of a potential new hire, it’s smart to see what your potential partner is doing online too.

 - Don’t be afraid to follow-up: If you still have questions or need more information about a vendor, don’t hesitate to request a follow-up meeting or additional demo.
 If the vendor is serious about your business, they’ll be more than happy to accommodate the request.

 Once you’ve selected a vendor, it’s critical to establish a foundation of trust that will nurture a lasting, mutually beneficial partnership.
 Approach the relationship as you would any professional collaboration.
 Be honest and transparent; be collaborative, not transactional; ultimately, strive to be an invaluable customer.

 Want to learn more?
-Register for our upcoming webinar, Your Roadmap to an Effective RFP below.
+Watch our recent webinar, Your Roadmap to an Effective RFP below.